Steriva/FEniCSx-tutorials/docs/_build/html/_sources/chapter3/steadyNS.md

 \right]
 \end{equation}

 Different techniques can be used to linearised this system and get a solution.
 The treatment of the non-linearity is an important concern in the solution of the Navier-Stokes equations.

+## Treatment of the non-linear term
 Let us define the Reynolds number

 $$
 Re = \frac{\mbox{Inertia forces}}{\mbox{Viscous forces}}=\frac{U_0\cdot D_h}{\nu}